 The side effects are discussed in detail for individual drugs.

-The increase or decrease with action potential duration and the effective refractory period can act as a double edged-sword.
+The increase or decrease in action potential duration and the effective refractory period can act as a double-edged sword.
 Both of these mechanisms prevent the re-entry circuits, but, at the same time, increase the potential for causing Torsades de pointes.
 The proarrhythmogenic potential is generally seen among this group of drugs.

 Other than the indications discussed above, an important consideration needs to be made in those patients who have uncontrolled atrial fibrillation.
 The administration of disopyramide will cause an increase in the AV nodal conduction, thereby increasing the risk ventricular rate in these patients.